AbhishekPratap05/AbhishekPratap05/README.md

 ## About Me 😎
 - 💻 I’m currently working on improving my Skills!
 - 🌱 I’m currently learning to build API using GraphQL.
-- 👯 I’m looking forward contribute to open source community.
+- 👯 I’m looking forward to contribute to open source community.
 - 🥅 2021-2022 Goals: Learn Nextjs React-native-web GraphQL React-Query Firebase MongoDB Redis webGL(threeJS).
 - :man_office_worker: Work on projects and improve GitHub profile and learn in the process.
 - ✏️ I am good at sketching and planning on painting soon.